rnd-forests/icommerce/README.md

 Sample events that are fired during order creation process.

-`Order Placed` Event: a fully detailed event that contains all information about the newly created order.
+`Order Placed` event: a fully detailed event that contains all information about the newly created order.

 ```json
 {